pieroproietti/get-eggs/README.md

 And follow instructions.

 # Fork it!
-This is a short and simple script, you are encouraged to fork the code and adapt it to your needs.
+This is a short and simple script, you are encouraged to fork it and adapt it to your needs.
+Of course PR will welcomed!